ChrisH2727/Milestone-3/README.md

 ### Creating a MongoDB database

-- Login to your MongoDB account.
+- Login to your MongoDB account

 - If required add a database user and with *username* and *password*